jeehee/Masters_Thesis/README.md

-# Masters_Thesis
-QMSS Master's Thesis Fall 2015
+# QMSS Master's Thesis Fall 2015
 This is a repository for my Master's Thesis project in QMSS.